← Back to Blog

 When auditing a contract that uses permit():

-Permit-based attacks are difficult to prevent purely at the contract level because many of the risks live in the frontend/UX layer.
-But contract-level hardening — dynamic domain separators, short deadlines, try/catch patterns — significantly reduces the attack surface.
+Permit-based attacks are difficult to prevent purely at the contract level because many risks live in the frontend and UX layer.
+Contract-level hardening — dynamic domain separators, short deadlines, try/catch patterns — significantly reduces the attack surface, but the nonce, deadline, and chainId properties all need to be correct simultaneously.

 Important Notes